Luis Pereyra

-Luis Pereyra (born 9 July 1965) is a dancer and choreographer of Tango Argentino and Argentinian folk dances.
+Luis Pereyra (born 9 July 1965) is a dancer and choreographer of Tango Argentino and Argentine folk dances.

 Life

 Luis Pereyra was born to a humble working-class family, in the province of Santiago del Estero.
 At the age of five he danced in folk dancing groups.
 At the age of eleven he made his first professional appearance as a member of the ballet Argentino directed by Mario Machaco and Norma Ré.
 He made his first appearance on stage at the legendary Caño 14, where the famous bandoneón player Aníbal Troilo appeared at the same time.
 Later Luis Pereyra became a member of the Ballett Salta, directed by Marina and Hugo Jiménez.

 Luis Pereyra studied choreography under Maestro Alfredo Caruso direction in Teatro Colón, the opera house of Buenos Aires, and at Escuela Nacional de Danzas.
 He took studies with renowned maestros such as Santiago Ayala "El Chúcaro", Hugo Jiménez, Mario Machaco, Héctor Zaraspe, Irene Acosta, Ana Marini, Vasil Tupin and Mercedes Serrano.
 His professional education comprises modern dance, classical ballet, jazz dance, folk dances, tap dance and he studied music.

 He took part in all of the outstanding tango productions, e.g., Forever Tango, Tango Pasión and – from 1987 to 2000 in the musical Tango Argentino, produced by Claudio Segovia and Héctor Orrezoli.
 It was here that Luis Pereyra was nominated for the Tony Award He went on tour through the U.S.A., Canada, Great Britain, Germany, Japan, Austria, Switzerland and France.
 In 2001 he danced the solo part in the opera Orestes – Last Tango, directed by choreographer Oscar Araiz, produced on the occasion of WMTF Festival, the Netherlands.
-In the course of his career he danced on the important stages e.g., Gershwin Theater on Broadway, Théâtre du Châtelet, Paris, Aldwych Theatre in London´s West End - where in June 91 Lady Diana assited the performance, Cologne Philharmonie, Alte Oper in Frankfurt am Main and Deutsches Theater München (Munic).
+In the course of his career he danced on the important stages e.g., Gershwin Theater on Broadway, Théâtre du Châtelet, Paris, Aldwych Theatre in London´s West End - where in June 91 Lady Diana assisted the performance, Cologne Philharmonie, Alte Oper in Frankfurt am Main and Deutsches Theater München (Munic).
 In 1994 he danced for Paramount Pictures and was presented by Al Pacino.
 In 1995 he danced in the Castro Theater in San Francisco on stage with Robin Williams and Peter Coyote.